 Step 3: Soak Washcloth and Heat the Shoes

 Soak a washcloth or towel in water to make it damp.
 Place it on the top of creases.
 At the same time, heat the steamer.
 Once heated, place it on the washcloth to remove the wrinkles.
-Do not keep it in one place.
+Please do not keep it in one place.
 Keep moving it gently in a circular motion.

 Step 4: All Done